-On 21st Jan 2017 millions of women and allies, many who would never before have called themselves feminists or women’s human rights defenders, poured out on to the streets because we knew we had to make ourselves seen and heard.
+On 21 January 2017 millions of women and allies around the world, many who would never before have called themselves feminists or women’s human rights defenders, took to the streets because we knew we had to make ourselves seen and heard.

 Across all 7 continents, we came together, united in the connected nature of our struggles and a vision of our collective liberation.
 We believe that Women’s Rights are Human Rights and Human Rights are Women’s Rights.
 We must create a global community in which women — including Black women, indigenous women, poor women, immigrant women, disabled women, lesbian, queer, and trans women, and women of every religious, non-religious, and atheist background — are free and able to care for and nurture their families, however they are formed, in safe and healthy environments free from structural impediments.

 Guided by the values of collaboration, radical empathy, and solidarity, we prioritise mobilisation across focus areas to build coalitions with truly grassroots organisers.
 Our goal is to amplify and support their work.